Symposium 2026

 Living on the edge: A path towards the conservation of Guloninae species worldwide.

-Abstract submission - Now Open!
+Abstract submission - Now Closed!

-The deadline for submitting abstracts is 5:00 pm (PST) Tuesday 31st March 2026.
+The deadline for submitting abstracts was 5:00 pm (PST) Tuesday 31st March 2026.

 The Martes Working Group 9th Symposium 2026 – Yukon, Canada – the theme is Living on the edge: A path towards the conservation of Guloninae species worldwide.
 We welcome abstracts for all Martes species, with a regional or global focus.